 Accommodation in Puerto Natales

-Puerto Natales isn’t a big place, but you’ll find everything from budget hostels through to five-star luxury in and around the town.
+Puerto Natales isn’t a big place, but you’ll find plenty of budget hostels and mid-range stays, as well as some beautiful luxury accommodations in and around the town.

 We stayed at the charming, centrally-located Hotel Aquaterra both before and after our trek.
 This is a great mid-range option and we really enjoyed our time here.
 They also stored our luggage for us while we were on the trail.